bek000han/lancsyear1/README.md

 * Computing Professionalism

 The course content and exercises were developed by and courtesy of the School of Computing at Lancaster University.
-The final grades for modules:
+The final grades:
+- Year 1
+- Year 2
+- Year 3